Architecture Overview¶

 Composition over inheritance¶

-- Line: No pre-computation.
+- Line (default): No pre-computation.
 Rendered as a direct

-At render time, the shape is automatically stretched and rotated (affine transform) to connect the actual anchor endpoints.
-When shape=None (the default), to_svg() returns an empty string — the connection is invisible but still queryable via point_at(t).
+At render time, curve and path geometries are automatically stretched and rotated (affine transform) to connect the actual anchor endpoints.
+Pass visible=False to create an invisible connection — to_svg() returns an empty string but point_at(t) still works.
+Connections accept any Connectable endpoint — entity-to-entity, cell-to-cell, or entity-to-cell.

 Entity-reference vertices¶